ashaza13/hyde-chat/README.md

 ## AWS Textract Processor

-The Textract processor can be used directly to extract text and tables from PDF documents:
+The Textract processor can be used directly to extract text and tables from PDF documents using the AnalyzeDocument API:

 ```python
 from textract_processor import TextractProcessor